 By Guest Blogger Matthew Kreutzer

 The top stories in the franchise world continue to be about efforts by the cities of Seattle, Chicago, and others in raising the minimum wage with laws that discriminate against small business owners who own franchises.
-For the full story, see some of my previous blog posts on the issue.
 These laws are a serious concern for franchisees and franchisors alike.

 In brief, these laws (which are written substantially the same way in the different cities that have adopted them) require small businesses to raise the minimum wage of their workers from the current level to $15 an hour.
 Under these new ordinances, businesses with more than 500 employees have 3 to 4 years to increase the minimum wage to the new $15/hour level, while “small businesses,” defined as businesses with fewer than 500 employees, have up to 7 years to reach the new level.